Note: My five-year goal is to become CTO.

-Obtain a position as a Chief Technical Office (CTO) or a Chief Information Officer (CIO) or VP of Product Development.
+Obtain a position as a Chief Technical Office (CTO).

 My career has been an education leading towards this goal.
 Because technical support causes intense, rapid, and deep learning, I started there.
 This could more closely be compared to multiple college degrees, I am going to call them, On the job degrees and list them.